-The constitution of qualifying and dissertation committees in the American Studies Program is a formal act of the faculty, which is reported directly to the Dean of Graduate Studies.
-The Executive Committee of the American Studies Program approves all qualifying and dissertation committees, and only after the colloquium is held and its result approved by the Executive Committee is the student's qualifying examination committee formally constituted.
-This is a procedural step, necessary to insure that committees have official authority to decide upon a student's performance in required academic exercises (qualifying examinations, theses, and dissertations).
+The constitution of qualifying and dissertation committees in the American Studies Program is a formal act of the faculty, which is reported directly to the DGS.
+The EC of the American Studies Program approves all qualifying and dissertation committees, and only after the colloquium is held and its result approved by the EC and the Graduate Dean is the student's qualifying examination committee formally constituted.
+This is a procedural step, necessary to ensure that committees have official authority to decide upon a student's performance in required academic exercises (qualifying examinations, theses, and dissertations).
 It is also a substantive measure, designed to insure the academic integrity of Program and College processes.